 As consumers grow increasingly frustrated by the checking account options offered by traditional banks, more are seeking out the best online checking accounts for better interest rates and service.
-Large banks like Wells Fargo and Bank of America are continuing to add fees, such as debit card fees, and are not concerned with scaring the less profitable customers away.
+Large banks are continuing to add fees, such as debit card fees, and are not concerned with scaring the less profitable customers away.
 This is part of a larger plan to increase profitability, which includes firing the customers who don’t have large balances and sending them to online banks, small banks, and credit unions.
 If these customers remain unprofitable at their new institutions, those organizations may be forced to enact fees, as well.

 Regardless of the larger situation, including industry-directed changes and regulations, the best thing a customer can do is find the best checking account that meets his or her needs at that particular time, with the information that is currently available.
 Here are my picks for stable, convenient online checking accounts.

 Ally Bank (formerly GMAC Bank) offers a checking account with no monthly fees and no minimum balance.
 The no-fee, no-minimum accounts are becoming increasingly rare, and even those banks that have held out with these accounts, very few offer interest on the accounts, as Ally Bank does.

 EverBank’s Yield Pledge Checking Account comes with the unique promise that the account will always offer a rate within the top 5 percent of comparable accounts.
 Other perks include a lack of monthly fees, unlimited ATM fee reimbursements as long as the minimum balance is met, and mobile check deposits.
 The minimum to open this account is $1,500.